-The observation framework, and associated processes, are in place to help us identify what we need to develop and grow, so as to achieve improved learner experience and outcomes, providing clear feedback to staff to support them in this.
-This observation process will:
+The observation framework, and associated processes, are in place to help us identify what we need to develop and grow, to achieve improved learner experience and outcomes, providing clear feedback to staff to support them in this.

 This framework details a wide variety of observation activities and the protocols associated with each of them.

-One of the key outcomes of observation activity is that development and support can be put in place where improvement is required.
-This development or support is normally based around the areas for improvement that are identified.
+One of the key outcomes of the observation activity is that development and support can be put in place where improvement is required.
+This development or support is normally based on the areas for improvement that are identified.
 There are particular triggers for further support linked to the Teaching and Learning Standards.
-If the staff member is identified as being someone who requires re-observation, or would benefit from development and support to further develop their practice, the observation form must be sent to the Teaching & Learning Development Manager (as well as the Quality Team) and a meeting will be arranged with the relevant line manager to determine the appropriate support package based on actions identified.
-During this initial meeting, the programme of support, including any follow up observations, coaching, training and other relevant activity will be agreed along with clear timescales, and documented within the Development Plan.
+If the staff member is identified as being someone who requires re-observation or would benefit from development and support to further develop their practice, the observation form must be sent to the Teaching & Learning Development Manager (as well as the Quality Team) and a meeting will be arranged with the relevant line manager to determine the appropriate support package based on actions identified.
+During this initial meeting, the programme of support, including any follow-up observations, coaching, training and other relevant activity will be agreed upon along with clear timescales and documented within the Development Plan.
 This support will either be with their Curriculum Manager or Director, or the member of staff may be allocated an Advanced Skills Teaching & Learning Practitioner (ASTLP) or member of the Quality Team to support them in this.
 At the end of the process, a further meeting will be held with the staff member and manager to sign off on the support or agree to further action.

-This can be supported by the Quality Team, since the Quality Team maintains the observation database and can therefore provide staff with a good understanding of where specific strengths can be observed across the college.
-It is also understood that staff who have delivered good or excellent learning are open to share the best practices that they have fostered.
-This will give colleagues the chance to view this practice effectively, so that they can transfer it to others after them as well.
+This can be supported by the Quality Team since the Quality Team maintains the observation database and can therefore provide staff with a good understanding of where specific strengths can be observed across the college.
+It is also understood that staff who have delivered good or excellent learning are open to sharing the best practices that they have fostered.
+This will give colleagues the chance to view this practice effectively so that they can transfer it to others after them as well.

-Being observed as part of a peer observation is a voluntary act.
+Being observed as part of peer observation is a voluntary act.
 In many cases reciprocal arrangements for peer observation will be established; however, there will also be situations when observers will take part in peer observations to develop an action agreed with their line manager after a formal observation.

 The observer and staff member being observed will negotiate a mutually convenient timetabled session for the observation.

-Copies of the observation document should be kept by both the observer and the observed staff member; there is no expectation that the college maintains any records of the feedback, though records of who has been involved within the process will be maintained at curriculum area level by the relevant Curriculum Manager.
+Copies of the observation document should be kept by both the observer and the observed staff member; there is no expectation that the college maintains any records of the feedback, though records of who has been involved within the process will be maintained at the curriculum area level by the relevant Curriculum Manager.
 It is envisaged that Directors of Curriculum and Curriculum Managers have an awareness of both the scale of peer observation activities within their area and can discuss the impact that such activity has within their own area.